sashetophizika/hyprscratch/README.md

 ### Options than can be used for scratchpads are:

-* `stack`: makes it so that the new scratchpad doesn't hide the old one.
+* `stack`: makes it so that the scratchpad doesn't hide one that is already present.
 This can be used to group multiple scratchpads by binding them to the same key and using `stack` on all except the first one.

 * `shiny`: makes it so that the scratchpad is not hidden by `clean spotless`.